IOTA-Ledger/blue-app-iota/docker/README.md

 # docker

 With this docker files you can:
-- run a simulator with a Leder Nano S or X
+- run a simulator with a Leder Nano S/S+/X
-- compile the app and load it on a Nano S*
+- compile the app and load it on a Nano S/S+*

 *: Loading an app on a Nano X outside the Ledger app-store is only supported with special developer versions that only could be borrowed from Ledger (with NDA).
 But for testing purposes, the Nano X is supported in the simulator.